Cotter Press $69 |

 3. Use anti-seize or grease on cotter.

-orientation of the press body to the crank arm doesn't matter.
+installation, the orientation of the press body to the crank arm doesn't matter.

 When installing cotters, I suggest holding your wrench with your thumb near the bolt head, to keep you from applying too much leverage.
 This tool is so powerful that one fellow mushroomed the fat end of a cotter.